Recursive Entropic Variational Inference for Nonlinear State-Space Models: Connection to Existing Bayesian Inference Algorithms

-A parallel line of work has explored variational inference (VI)\citep{wainwright2008graphical} as a foundation for approximate smoothing.
+A parallel line of work has explored variational inference (VI)~\citep{wainwright2008graphical} as a foundation for approximate smoothing.
 For instance, \citet{courts2021gaussian} proposed a variational Gaussian smoother that optimizes the evidence lower bound using off-the-shelf constrained nonlinear solvers.
 Their formulation relies on a particular parameterization of twin-marginal distributions, subject to feasibility constraints.
-A key limitation, however, is that the resulting inference procedure is non-recursive, and optimization is carried out directly in the parameter space of the posterior, rather than over the statistical manifold where natural gradient methods can be more efficient\citep{amari1998natural}.
-In contrast, \citet{barfoot2020exactly}, building on the work of \citet{opper2009variational}, derived a natural gradient-based variational Gaussian smoother that, while also non-recursive, leverages structured parameterizations to exploit the sparsity of the state-space model, significantly improving computational efficiency.
-Recently, \citet{tronarp2025recursive} introduced a recursive variational framework that derives forward-backward algorithms similar to ours, albeit without proximal regularization.
+A key limitation, however, is that the resulting inference procedure is non-recursive, and optimization is carried out directly in the parameter space of the posterior, rather than over the statistical manifold where natural gradient methods can be more efficient~\citep{amari1998natural}.
+Related work by \citet{campbell2021online} developed an online variational method for filtering and parameter learning in state-space models.
+Their approach optimizes an evidence lower bound using backward decompositions of the joint posterior approximation together with Bellman-type recursions for the objective and its gradients.
+This provides another connection between variational inference and recursive state estimation, although their focus is online filtering and learning rather than proximal Bayesian smoothing.
+In concurrent work, \citet{tronarp2025recursive} introduced a recursive variational framework that derives forward--backward algorithms similar to ours, albeit without entropic regularization.
+Their approach invokes dynamic programming directly to formulate variational state estimation through forward and backward value-function recursions.
+In contrast, our dynamic programming structure emerges from an entropic dynamic optimization problem over variational posterior distributions, where the recursive equations arise as optimality conditions of a proximal variational update.
+This distinction leads to damped updates and an adaptive step-size mechanism through the associated dual problem.